 Sensitivity Analysis

-SpiceLogic AHP Software calculates the result instantly as you move a slider.
-So, when you change the pairwise comparison or any other slider value, notice how all the resulting charts change.
-In that way, you can get an idea about which variable is affecting a result in what way.
+SpiceLogic AHP Software recalculates the result instantly as you move a slider.
+When you change a pairwise comparison or another slider value, watch how the charts change.
+This gives you a quick feel for which variables influence the decision and in what direction.

 AHP Software pairwise comparison slider being dragged while the Options Analyzer chart updates live, the simplest way to gauge the sensitivity of a single comparison on the final decision.